kbravh/tweet-to-markdown/README.md

 ttm <last tweet url> -T
 ```

+### Text only
+With this flag, only the text of the tweet itself will be included.
+No author tags, frontmatter, or other information will be attached.

+Nota bene: This has not been tested well with threads.
+Please use at your own risk.
+Condensed threads may be a better fit for you.

 ### Custom File Name

 In order to save the tweet with a custom filename, pass the desired name to the `--filename` flag.
 You can use the variables `[[name]]`, `[[handle]]`, `[[text]]`, and `[[id]]` in your filename, which will be replaced according to the following chart.
 The file extension `.md` will also be added automatically.